starofrainnight/winio/README.md

 This library was written by Yariv Kaplan, which could be download from www.internals.com.

+**WARNING!** This library is strictly copyrighted!
+All rights are claimed belongs to Yariv Kaplan (even the codes you modified).
+You must read the LICENESE of WinIo library carefully if you want to use this library (neither generated binaries or source code).

 ## Why have this repository?

 Because www.internals.com is down latest, I couldn't download it, so fork this useful library for backup purpose.